sooftware/kospeech/README.md

 or after training, you want to start testing, you should run [test.py](https://github.com/sh951011/Korean-Speech-Recognition/blob/master/test.py).

 you can set up a configures [config.py](https://github.com/sh951011/Korean-Speech-Recognition/blob/master/package/config.py).
-An explanation of hparams is [here](https://sh951011.github.io/Korean-Speech-Recognition/Hparams.html).
+An explanation of configures is [here](https://sh951011.github.io/Korean-Speech-Recognition/Hparams.html).

 ## Troubleshoots and Contributing